Samizo-AITL/vi-control-asic-sky130/docs/index.md

 - ✅ PID step-response verification (P / PI)
 - ✅ FSM state transition verification
 - ✅ PWM duty and timing verification
-- ✅ Gate-level **functional** simulation (post-layout)
+- ⚠ Gate-level functional simulation
+  (investigated, not completed due to tool limitations)
 - ✅ Static Timing Analysis (STA) closure
 - ✅ DRC / LVS clean (OpenLane)

 ### Not Performed

-- ⏭ Gate-level **timing-aware** simulation
+- ⏭ Gate-level timing-aware simulation
   (intentionally omitted; STA used instead)

 ### Conclusion

-Based on the above results, the V–I Control ASIC design is considered:
+Based on the completed verification steps and documented tool limitations, the V–I Control ASIC design is considered:

+> **Functionally correct at RTL level, timing-clean by STA,
-> **Functionally correct, timing-clean, and ready as a reference RTL-to-GDS implementation
+> and complete as an educational RTL-to-GDS reference implementation
 > using OpenLane and SKY130.**

 This concludes the verification phase of the project.